deepbsd/darchi/README.md

 ## The FARCHI Script

+Farchi has its own repo now.
+The version of the Farchi script in this repo is probably not up to date.

 I also created a script called farchi.sh for "Fast ARCH Installer".
 This was supposed to be a bone simple script that you could edit and get installed fast with.
 It's longer now, since I tend to like LVM.
 But I have a mix of both EFI and non-EFI machines, so I've had to build some intelligence into the script at the expense of more lines of code!

+As time has gone by, I have fewer and fewer non-EFI machines.
+I have given most of these away to friends or family.
+I may have to set default to GPT disklabel by default.

+## Default Variable Values

 With this script you set the installation variables at the top of the script.
 You'll need to know things like the device names of your installation partitions and